The people who build

 are in crisis.

 You may not know their names, but you know their work.
 The worlds they built.
 The characters they wrote.
 The music that stayed with you.
-Right now, tens of thousands of them have lost their jobs -- and the industry isn't slowing down.
+Right now, tens of thousands of them have lost their jobs, and the industry shows no sign of slowing down.

 0+